WidgetKing/cpextra/docs/variables/info.md

 # Info Variables

-Below is a list of all [info variables](./about.html#info-variables) offered by CpExtra in alphabetical order.
+Below is an alphabetical list of all CpExtra [info variables](./about.html#info-variables).

 ## xinfoBuild

-Each CpExtra version has a unique build number which is independent to the version number.
-When reporting an issue for Infosemantics to debug, we may ask what build you are using.
+Each CpExtra version has a unique build number which is independent of the major or minor (dot.point) version number.
+If you ever need to report an issue for Infosemantics to debug, we may need to ask what Captivate build you are using.
 The build number can be found by defining this variable and displaying it in a caption.

 ### See Also